Approaching Retirement? | By Guest Author: Linda Stern, Licensed Insolvency Trustee

 A fortunate minority will supplement their Canada Pension Plan (CPP) and Old Age Security (OAS) entitlements with income from private pension plans.
 Others may cash in RRSP’s and private investments.
 And homeowners may even consider financing through reverse mortgages.

 However, for a vast number of retirees, CPP and OAS will be it for income.
 Even with a modest lifestyle, expenses like groceries, utilities, rent and/or property taxes do not disappear.
 In fact, they creep up in price each year.
-Many retirees cannot make ends meet, even after the CPP and OAS indexed increases.
+Many retirees struggle with living on a fixed income and often cannot make ends meet, even after the CPP and OAS indexed increases.
 It is no wonder that in 2015, Canada had 1.1 million seniors in the workforce.
 This is double from a decade ago.

 Supplementing your CPP and OAS with income from part-time and part-year work assignments is quickly becoming commonplace for preventing debt problems.